October 18

 St. Luke

 The author we call Luke was a highly educated and fluid author.
 His Greek was impeccable and very stylized.
-Yet he empathized with the lowest on the social latter; the Christ of Luke was the Messiah of the underclass.
+Yet he empathized with the lowest on the social ladder; the Christ of Luke was the Messiah of the underclass.
 We can assume part of that outlook was rooted in the Church's missionary efforts.
 He wrote the Acts of the Apostles, the history of the early Church and played up leaders, like St. Paul, who spread the faith.
-The readings focus upon the those who evangelized.
+The readings focus upon those who evangelized.

 First Reading: 2 Timothy 4:9-17